 The bottom line is that BYOD can be easily integrated into the lives of your employees.
 This enables greater work–life balance and leads directly to higher productivity.
-Just consider the hours your employees spend commuting: work emails received during this time are all the more likely to be answered immediately.
+Just consider the hours your employees spend commuting: work-related information received during this time is all the more likely to be seen and acknowledged immediately.

 Flexibility is one of the key factors for employee happiness.

 BYOD is part of workplace flexibility, which millennials in particular value as being one of the key factors leading to job satisfaction.
 Workplace flexibility in general increases loyalty, morale, and employee engagement.
 Personnel who are allowed to decide on the tools they use and choose where they use them have a greater work–life balance and are, as a result, not only more productive but also less likely to take sick days or leave the company.

 Richard Absalom, an IT consultant at Ovum, says: “Trying to stand in the path of consumerized mobility is likely to be a damaging and futile exercise.”
 Private devices are so established in the daily lives of your employees that they’re going to be used for work no matter what.

 As for non-desk or remote workers, they have limited options for getting connected.
 They aren’t provided with desks or phones, and they often feel left out of the information loop.
 By facilitating BYOD, you’ll be able to reach all of your employees, no matter where they are, on a device that’s very likely already in their pocket.